dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/single-file-processing.md

 **Parameters**

-`[in] file`: The file path and name that you want to capture data from.
+`[in] filePath`: The file path and name that you want to capture data from.
+You have to specify the file name with extension name in the `filePath`.
+Supported file type includes ".bmp", ".jpg", ".png", ".gif" or one-page ".tiff".

 `[in] templateName`: Specifies a "CaptureVisionTemplate" to use.
 The following value are available for this parameter: